Hexa666IF/TurneMyWayVR/README.md

 git clone https://github.com/Hexa666IF/TurneMyWayVR.git
 ```

+## Build
+Open the project with Unity.
+Go to File -> Build Settings -> Build

 ## Execution
 Download and execute a release from the project's [releases page](https://github.com/Hexa666IF/TurneMyWayVR/releases).
+You'll need a VR headset for the application to run properly.

+Test have only been run on the Oculus Rift S, however the application might be compatible with other VR Headsets.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.